nginx/unit-docs/source/configuration.rst

         :samp:`sys.path`.

     * - :samp:`home`
-      - Path to Python `virtual environment <https://packaging.python.org/ tutorials/installing-packages/#creating-virtual-environments>`_
+      - Path to Python's `virtual environment <https://packaging.python.org/ tutorials/installing-packages/#creating-virtual-environments>`_ for the app.
+Absolute or relative to :samp:`working_directory`.
-        for the application.
-You can set this value relative to the :samp:`working_directory` of the application.

         .. note::

-           The Python version used by Unit to run the application is controlled by the :samp:`type` of the application.
-Unit doesn't use command line Python interpreter within the virtual environment due to performance considerations.
+           The Python version used to run the app depends on the :samp:`type` value; Unit ignores the command-line interpreter from the virtual environment for performance considerations.

 Example: